-Judy Garland’s Ex Claims Munchkins Molested Her When Filming ‘The Wizard of Oz’
+Judy Garland’s Ex Claims Munchkins Harassed Her When Filming ‘The Wizard Of Oz’

 A photo posted by The Wizard of Oz (@wizardofozfilm) on

-Rumors of raucous behavior by the Munchkins have plagued the iconic movie, with endless stories about hookers, heavy drinking, gambling and hotel trashing at the Culver Hotel, where the cast stayed during filming.
+Rumors of raucous behavior by the Munchkins have plagued the iconic movie, with endless stories about hookers, heavy drinking, gambling, and hotel trashing at the Culver Hotel, where the cast stayed during filming.
 Judy Garland even addressed the group’s bad behavior in a 1967 interview with Jack Paar.

 “They were little drunks,” Judy told the radio and TV host of her co-stars.
 “They got smashed every night, and they picked them up in butterfly nets.”